 The limitation of the stranger danger message is that it implies that strangers are bad and everyone else is okay.
 The problem with this is that in some cases children do need to talk to strangers (e.g. a police officer if they are lost).
 And the sad reality is that not all offenders are strangers.
 The child protection charity, Bravehearts, estimates that in 70-90% of cases of child sex abuse, the offender is someone the child knows.
 The tricky person concept gives kids the tools to spot someone who has ill intentions, by using cues and empowering them to trust their intuition.

-Beware adults asking for help
+Beware adults asking for help are potentially tricky people

 If an adult needs help, they will always ask another adult for help, not a child.
 In this case, two kids were asked by a group of strangers to help them convince their friend to see a Doctor.